radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

    ![Proxy View of Legacy LDAP](Media/proxy-view-legacy.jpg)

 7. With the naming context selected, click the CACHE tab.
-8. Click CREATE NEW CACHE and go through the process to define a [persistent cache](../tuning/persistent-cache).
+8. Click **CREATE NEW CACHE** and go through the process to define a [persistent cache with refresh](../tuning/persistent-cache).

 (Optional) If you need to configure more advanced views/hierarchies, you can virtualize the persistent cache as an LDAP directory backend and create the desired view.
 Then, define a persistent cache for this view.
 Ensure that the final virtual view is mounted at the root naming context that client's expect.
 Any intermediate views can be mounted using any internal root naming context name you choose.

 >[!note] to support bind operations, the persistent cache must contain the user passwords from the backend directory.
-As long as the password hash is compatible with RadiantOne, users should be able to [bind against the cache].
+As long as the password hash is compatible with RadiantOne, users should be able to [bind against the cache](../tuning/persistent-cache.md#authentication).

 ## Configure RadiantOne Server Settings